-Cadmium chloride, cadmium sulfate and cadmium oxide are classified as hazardous (Category 2 carcinogenic substances), with risk phrase 'May cause cancer' (T; R45) in HSIS (Safe Work Australia).
-Based on the available data, there is sufficient evidence from animal studies and observations in humans to adopt this classification for the chemical.
+Cadmium chloride, cadmium sulfate and cadmium oxide are classified as hazardous, Category 2 carcinogens, with risk phrase 'May cause cancer' (T; R45) in HSIS (Safe Work Australia).
+Based on the available data, there is sufficient evidence from animal studies and observations in human to adopt this classification applying to the chemical (CAS No. 52337-78-7).